runar-labs/runar-rust/README.md

+# Rust Monorepo

-# Rust Monorepo\n\nThis is the main monorepo for Runar Labs Rust projects.
+This is the main monorepo for Runar Labs Rust projects.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Repository Structure